SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     driver.get("http://www.example.com")

     # Now set the cookie.
 Here's one for the entire domain
-    # the cookie name here is 'key' and it's value is 'value'
+    # the cookie name here is 'key' and its value is 'value'
     driver.add_cookie({'name':'key', 'value':'value', 'path':'/'})
     # additional keys that can be passed in are:
     # 'domain' -> String,